-During family “slide nights” I was transfixed by the colour and texture of Dad’s Kodachrome holiday images projected onto the loungeroom wall - a red beaked bird perched on my sister’s head, cousins leaning on a farm fence in the orange glow of a sunset.
+During family “slide nights” in the 1960s, I was transfixed by the colour and texture of Dad’s Kodachrome holiday images projected onto the loungeroom wall - a red-beaked bird perched on my sister’s head, cousins leaning on a farm fence in the orange glow of a sunset.

-As a schoolboy, playing piano and photography connected me with a larger world.
-My images were developed and printed in the garage loft.
-Here I discovered the magic of prints appearing from developer tray, illuminated by a dim amber safelight.
-These were my self-made movies with a soundtrack of cassette tapes of The Beatles, The Stones and Pink Floyd.
+As a schoolboy, photography was a way of exploring a larger world.
+Portraits of friends were printed in the garage loft which was set up like a mini-studio and darkroom.
+Here I discovered the magic of prints appearing from the developer tray, illuminated by a dim amber safelight.
+I shot super-8 movies for school projects, with a soundtrack of The Beatles, The Stones and Pink Floyd.

 All images ©Rob Anderson